In this article:

-Select either the Share with others or I need the entire resource option.
+In the Create Abstract Resource dialog box, select either the Share with others or I need the entire resource option.

 The sharing preference is available for each level of the abstract resource structure.
 So if you add additional sub-resources, you will be able to set the sharing preference for each of them individually.

 Model requirements limit the solution of the abstract resource to specific models within the family.
 The order of the models will affect the solution.
 First the system will look for solutions for the 1st model and if there are none available for the sandbox time slot, it will look for resources of the 2nd model, and so on.

 Click the Add Model button.